apache/beam/beam-site/documentation/execution-model.md

 If a failure to process an element in `ParDo2` causes `ParDo1` to re-execute, these two steps are said to be _co-failing_.

-For this example, we will use the dependently parallel `ParDo`s from figure 4.
+For this example, we will use the two `ParDo`s from figure 4.

 In figure 7, worker two successfully executes `ParDo1` on all elements in bundle
 B. However, the worker fails to process an element in bundle D, so `ParDo2`